Alison Crowdus is a powerlifter based in Northern Kentucky, USA who has qualified for the XPC Finals at the Arnold Sports Festival.

 “I would like to get a bit more into Strongman training after competing in (and winning) my first strongman competition in January of this year ”.

-Ali did well in most events, although as someone who had most done static lifting, events like yoke carry and farmer’s walk left competitors who had concentrated on conditioning more with the edge.
+Ali did well in most events, although she favoured the static lifting as she’d done more of it.
+Events like yoke carry and farmer’s walk left competitors who had concentrated on conditioning more with the edge.

 “As I grow as a lifter, I also love passing on the knowledge that I have gained to other lifters through coaching and am currently one of the coaches at RiverCity Barbell.
 Although I don’t broadcast the fact that I eat a plant-based diet, I also don’t hide it.
 I enjoy answering questions and continuing to prove that you can be strong and healthy and competitive without eating animal products.”